-Classification sticker Usage classification of the hoist: On hoist body D8 D8 chain hoist can be used to lift loads during set-up.
-D8 D8 plus chain hoist can be used to lift loads during set-up and hold loads in rest above people.
+1000 kg Load stickers Maximum rated capacity of the hoist.
+On hook block or lifting device D 8 Classification sticker Usage classification of the hoist: D8 chain hoist can be used to lift loads during On hoist body D8 set-up.
+D8 plus chain hoist can be used to lift loads during set-up and hold loads in rest above people.
 Plus C1 chain hoist can be used to hold and move loads above people.
 C1